 - Think before you say or act.
 Be mindful of every moment

 - Step out of your comfort zone.
-Be it in professional or personal realm of life, try and do something different to break the pattern.
+Be it in the professional or personal realm of life, try and do something different to break the pattern.
 Begin with small steps.
 Didn’t like his snarky, reckless comment on your outfit?
-Tell him that instead of criticising him on his choice of perfume, the way you used to earlier.
+Tell him that instead of criticizing him on his choice of perfume, the way you used to earlier.
 Tackle problems differently

 - Seek a counselor’s help.
 Breaking patterns that are so deep-rooted in your psyche and can be traced all the way to your childhood can be extremely challenging.
 Working with a trained mental health professional can be immensely helpful in breaking these patterns and replacing them with healthier choices

 - Self sabotaging behaviors are a result of dysfunctional upbringing and low self-esteem